Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Colors & Lighting

-The living room is multi-functional with a variety of ways to turn that space into a healing place.
+The living room is multi-functional with a variety of ways to turn the space into a healing place.
 To create a healing atmosphere, the living room should have a warm, inviting vibe.
 It should say welcome home and be comfortable but not cluttered.

 Choose a basic light or medium "warm" color and a couple warm accent colors.
 Warm colors are happy, inviting, and passionate.
 Use warm colors for furniture pieces, artwork, accessories like pillows, throw blankets, and curtain valances (the border panel on each side of the window).
 Also, when using wood choose warm tones like cherry, maple, mahogany, or oak.
-Tile & stone should also be in warm tones.
+Tile & stone should also be neutral warm tones.

 You could also use colored bulbs in lamps or colored glass lamp shades to add a touch of romance.
 A dimmer switch is another option.
-It you want to keep it simple - stockpile candles for the times you want a calm, romantic, and sexy space.
+It you want to keep it simple - stockpile candles for the times you want a romantic, sexy space.

 Health Vibes - The living room can be a healing space with warm, inviting colors